davidmartinez10/bigfloat-esnext/README.md

 evaluate(expression: string, precision?: number): string | boolean
 ```
 >The first argument can be any valid arithmetic or relational expression, including scientific e-notation.
->(Optional) Precision should be a negative integer.
+>Precision should be a negative integer.
 Default is -4.
 ```typescript
 import { evaluate } from "bigfloat-esnext";